ysyk2021/the-art-of-active-listening-developing-listening-skills-for-greater-understanding-and-connection/src/chapter-3.md

 * **Clarify Common Objectives:** Determine the mutual goals and objectives you share with the person you are interacting with.
 Understanding their needs and aspirations will allow you to align your listening efforts accordingly.
 * **Establish Ground Rules:** Collaboratively establish ground rules for effective communication.
 This may include active participation, maintaining confidentiality, and encouraging diverse perspectives.

-Sub-chapter 3.3: Tailoring Your Approach to Different Types of Individuals and Situations
+Tailoring Your Approach to Different Types of Individuals and Situations
 -----------------------------------------------------------------------------------------

 Recognizing that individuals and situations vary is crucial in developing an adaptable active listening framework.
 Consider the following strategies: